 Moving to North Carolina

-Research carefully, since everything from population density to property taxes and even climate varies widely.
+Research carefully, since everything from population density to property taxes and even climate varies throughout the state.

 The good news?
 The weather tends to be temperate while population density and taxes range from low to moderate—rarely, if ever, reaching the high end of the scale.

 The housing bubble and subsequent slump barely hit North Carolina, and the state has been one of the first to recover.
-Single-family homes tend to hold their value, but for those looking to retire in North Carolina, an apartment or condo complex may be a better choice.
+Single-family homes tend to hold their value, but for those moving to North Carolina for retirement, an apartment or condo complex may be a better choice.
 In the mid-90s, North Carolina began to rival Florida as a home for retired snowbirds, as well as for young families looking to make their start in a state with a lower cost of living, competitive salaries and a dynamic economy.
-In 1994, Raleigh-Durham was ranked as the best place to live in the US, while Cary nearly doubled its population between 2000 and 2010.
+In 2016, Raleigh-Durham was ranked as the 4th best place to live in the US, while Cary has tripled in size since the 1990s.

 If you’re thinking of moving to North Carolina today, it’s best to move with a job already lined up or three to six month’s living expenses, on top of your moving costs, in savings.
-Although unemployment rates are dropping steadily in most counties, North Carolina’s overall unemployment rate is still fifth highest in the country as of April 2012.
-The best prospects exist in the technology and education sectors in the region known as “Research Triangle,” anchored by the cities of Raleigh and Durham, as well as across the Piedmont, the central area of North Carolina.
+The unemployment rate in North Carolina was reported to be 4.6% in 2016, which is below the national average.
+If you are looking for a job in North Carolina, the best prospects exist in the technology and education sectors in the region known as “Research Triangle,” anchored by the cities of Raleigh and Durham, as well as across the Piedmont, the central area of North Carolina.

 North Carolina is divided, broadly, in to three regions: